Mursal Garayev: Biography

-Mursal Garayev was born on November 4, 1919 in the family of a doctor-pediatrician, head of the pediatric department of the Azerbaijan Medical Institute, Honored Scientist, Professor Abulfaz Garayev and poetess Sona Akhundova-Garayeva in Fatmai.
+Mursal Garayev was born on 4 November 4, 1919 in Fatmai to Abulfaz Garayev, a pediatrician and head of the pediatric department of the Azerbaijan Medical Institute, and poet Sona Akhundova-Garayeva.
 In 1938, after graduating from high school number 23 in Baku, he entered the Azerbaijan Medical Institute and in 1942 graduated from the faculty of treatment and prevention.
 While he was still in his final year at the institute, he began his surgical career as a subordinator in the Department of Hospital Surgery.

-After Mursal Garayev graduated from institute, on August 25, 1942, he was conscripted to the Soviet Army.
-He was an intern-surgeon at the selection center of the 65th special moto-shooter brigade of the Caucasus Front.
+After Garayev graduated from the institute, on 25 August 1942, he was conscripted into the Soviet Army.
+He was an intern surgeon at the selection center of the 65th special moto-shooter brigade of the Caucasus Front.
 After being wounded and treated for a while, he served as a surgeon in the 482th Medical Battalion in the Army from August 1943 to October 1945.
 He was on the front lines during the war.
 He had served doctor-surgeon's position in the special shooting guards battalion of the 4th brigade of the 10th guards corps.
-M.Garayev took an active part in the battles for Novorossiysk, Mozdok, Grozny, Georgiyevsk and Krasnodar and was the chief doctor of the military confrontation in the Kursk region battles.
+Garayev took an active part in the battles for Novorossiysk, Mozdok, Grozny, Georgiyevsk and Krasnodar and was the chief doctor of the military confrontation in the Kursk region battles.
 After being wounded again in the battles around Budapest, he was demobilized from the army as a medical service captain and was awarded several orders, medals and other awards.